apache/mxnet/docs/src/user-guide/install.md

 The libmxnet source is downloaded to `Pkg.dir("MXNet")/deps/src/mxnet`.
 The automatic build is using default configurations, with OpenCV, CUDA disabled.
-If the compilation failed due to unresolved dependency, or if you want to customize the build, it is recommended to compile and install libmxnet manually.
-Please see below &lt;manual-compilation&gt;
-for more details.
+If the compilation failed due to unresolved dependency, or if you want to customize the build, you can compile and install libmxnet manually.
+Please see below for more details.

 Manual Compilation
 ------------------